itsjondavies/songswap/README.md

 ## Getting Started

-Cannot currently upload to PyPi as using GitHub projects as dependencies.
-In future, can revert to PyPi dependencies when dependency package issues have been fixed.
-For now can install directly from this repo as follows:
+Install directly from this repo as follows:

 ```
 pip install git+https://github.com/itsjondavies/songswap
 ```

+NOTE: Cannot currently upload to PyPi as using GitHub projects as dependencies.
+In future, can revert to PyPi dependencies when dependency package issues have been fixed.

-NOTE: You will also need to install ffmpeg for the package to work
+NOTE: You will also need to [install ffmpeg](https://adamtheautomator.com/install-ffmpeg/) for the package to work.

 ### Running a songswap process